Bootstrapping gravity and its extension to metric-affine theories: Introduction

 \section{Introduction}

 Our modern understanding of gravitation is through Einstein's theory of General Relativity (GR), which naturally provides a geometric description of gravitational phenomena.
 It is often emphasized that one of the key properties of General Relativity is that it is invariant under diffeomorphisms, namely, that it does not contain any kind of privileged background structures.
 The arena where everything occurs, spacetime, becomes itself dynamical.
 The rest of the fundamental interactions, unified in the Standard Model of Particle Physics are described as Quantum Field Theories on top of a fixed Minkowskian background.
 This seems to pose a huge bridge when thinking about merging both formalisms together.
 However, there is a way of reformulating GR as a field theory on Minkowski spacetime.
-This was first worked out by Rosen~\cite{Rosen1940a,Rosen1940b}, who showed that GR can be rewritten as a field theory of a self-interacting massless spin-2 representation of the Poincaré Group in Minkowski spacetime, {\it i.e.} the graviton~\cite{Wigner1939,Weinberg1995}.
+This was first worked out by Rosen~\cite{Rosen1940a,Rosen1940b}, who showed that GR can be rewritten as a field theory on top of Minkowski spacetime.
+This field carries the degrees of freedom corresponding to the self-interacting massless spin-2 representation of the Poincaré Group, {\it i.e.} the graviton~\cite{Wigner1939,Fierz1939,Weinberg1995}.

-Later on, Gupta~\cite{Gupta1954} argued that the structure of GR is such that it would be the only possible non-linear extension of the linearized theory, suggesting that Rosen's construction of the interacting theory of a massless spin-2 field was unique.
+Later on, Gupta~\cite{Gupta1954} suggested that the structure of GR is such that it would be the only possible non-linear extension of the linearized theory, suggesting that Rosen's construction of the interacting theory of a massless spin-2 field was unique.
 There were many works addressing this problem and the uniqueness of the construction (see {\it e.g.} \cite{Kraichnan1955} and \cite{Huggins1962}).
 Among them, we wish to highlight Feynman's contributions \cite{Feynman1996}, where he showed that the unique non-linear self-consistent theory that one could build starting from the linear massless spin-2 field theory is one in which, order by order, the field couples to its own energy-momentum tensor.
 This approach is today called a \textit{bootstrapping} procedure.
 The approach taken in this line of work is that, after adding up the infinite series of self-consistent interactions, one would end up with a non-linear theory which ideally should be uniquely GR.
-Later, Deser showed that GR is a solution to consistency problem by implementing a similar idea in the first order formalism \cite{Deser1970}, although uniqueness still slipped away.
+Later, Deser showed that GR is a solution to consistency problem by implementing a similar idea in the first order formalism \cite{Deser1970} (see also~\cite{Ortin2015} for a clear presentation of this approach), although uniqueness still slipped away.